dev-scripts/contact-api-mysql-auth-jwt/README.md

 ## Install tool globally
 `dotnet tool install --global dotnet-ef` Install EF tool globally if you don't have.

-## Add First migration
-`dotnet ef migrations add MyFirstMigration ` This will create a folder inside your project.

 ## Create table in the DB
 `dotnet ef database update`. this command will create table in DB.# contact-api-mysql-auth-jwt